 Broomfield House School has access to counselling facilities, educational psychologists and the educational welfare service at the local authority.
-The school has a good working relationship with the local authority and complies with their safeguarding procedures.
+The school has a good working relationship with the local authority, including the LADOs and S.P.A and complies with their safeguarding procedures.